wavefrontshaping/complexPyTorch/README.md

 A high-level toolbox for using complex valued neural networks in PyTorch.

-# complexPyTorch

-A high-level toolbox for using complex valued neural networks in PyTorch.

 ## Complex Valued Networks with PyTorch

 Artificial neural networks are mainly used for treating data encoded in real values, such as digitized images or sounds.